 One of its primary functions is to seamlessly aid any efforts made towards adopting new regulations.
 Companies need it to easily adapt without wasting resources.
 Besides these, the other reasons for needing a compliance program are:

+For more insight on this subject, here’s how a compliance program addresses these needs through 7 essential elements.
 A comprehensive compliance program is built on written policies that outline the expectations of the company.
 A good example is the code of conduct or code of ethics, which is broadly applicable to all individuals of the company, including the Board of Directors.
 This is a key part of any compliance program and through these companies can establish their operational standards to all.
 For instance, the Code of Conduct can instruct, educate, and guide employees as well as third-parties on how to conduct themselves during business engagements.
+Another vital list of policies are the ones that facilitate the implementation of the compliance program.
+These outline the procedures for compliant action and articulate the importance of implementation and enforcement of the program.

 All compliance programs have a governing board led by a compliance manager.
 These committees comprise the board of directors, CEO, and senior members of the company.
 They are responsible for the successful execution of the compliance policies.
 Program oversight is one of the key tasks undertaken and in many cases, the board monitors the overall success of the policies.